Contact Site Map

 Types of Depression

-There are two types of depression:
+There are two main types of depression:

-The first of the above two types of depression is easier for you to tackle because the cause of depression is known.
-The first step is to deal with the event that triggered your depression.
-It may have started as a result of a death, an accident, a divorce or any other type of setback.
+The first of the above two types of depression is easier for you to recover from because the cause of depression is obvious to you.
+The first step, therefore, is to accept your feelings about the event that triggered your depression [see Helpline.org]It may have started as a result of a death, an accident, a divorce or any other type of setback.
+The main problem is the distress that the event causes you.
+In most cases time is the best healer.
+For this kind of depression one solution may be to seek help dealing with the cause of the problem.
+A professional counselor or therapist could be your answer.
+There is evidence that both depression and anxiety can have serious consequences on the quality of life and may even lead to suicide, so treatment is important.

-- how much depression affects you
+– How much depression affects you in your daily life

-- how long you have had depression
+– How long you have had depression – is it days, weeks or even longer?

 Winter Depression (Seasonal Affective Disorder)

-This is very common in countries which have cold, cloudy winters and little daylight or sunshine.
+Seasonal Affective DisorderThis is very common in countries which have cold, cloudy winters and little daylight or sunshine.
+It affects about 5% of people in western countries such as the US or the UK.
 I used to live in England and did suffer from this kind of depression.
 Now I live in Turkey and the difference is incredible.
-Sometimes the weather is fantastic - sunny and warm even in winter!
-It does affect your mood but everybody is different, if you are very sensitive to weather change you may suffer from depression at this time of year.
+Sometimes the weather is fantastic – sunny and warm even in winter!
+It can affect your mood but everybody is different, if you are very sensitive to weather change you may suffer from depression at this time of year.
+So what can you do about it?

 Postnatal Depression